vezel-dev/zig-sdk/doc/configuration/properties.md

   exceptions.
 Defaults to `true`.
 * `AsyncExceptions` (`true`, `false`): Enable/disable the ability to catch [SEH](https://learn.microsoft.com/en-us/cpp/cpp/structured-exception-handling-c-cpp) exceptions with standard `try`/`catch` statements.
-Only affects Windows binaries.
+This only applies when targeting Windows.
 Defaults to `false`.
 * `CxxReflection` (`true`, `false`): Enable/disable generating C++ run-time type information.
 This feature is required for some uses of `dynamic_cast`.
   Defaults to `true`.
 * `MicrosoftExtensions` (`true`, `false`): Enable/disable a variety of Microsoft C/C++ extensions.
-Defaults to `false`, but note that the compiler itself always enables some parts of this when targeting Windows as Windows headers require it.
+Defaults to `false`, but note that the compiler itself always enables some parts of this when targeting Windows as Win32 headers require it.

 ## Static Analysis